The employing company needs:

 Work Permit Process (in Bangkok)

-If entered Thailand on Class B visa that was based on WP.3 form - receive work permit booklet in two days.
+If entered Thailand on Class B visa that was based on WP.3 form - receive work permit booklet in five days.

 In applying based on having a Class O entry permit based on having a Thai spouse - receive work permit booklet in ten days.